The Limey: Directing

 Steven Soderbergh uses atypical flashback sequences, and includes several scenes (largely without dialogue) from a much older Terence Stamp movie, Ken Loach's 1967 directorial debut Poor Cow.
 Soderbergh uses the scenes to create a hazy back story to show Stamp's character as a young man, his criminal past, his relationship with Jenny's mother and child Jenny's disapproving attitudes towards his crooked lifestyle.
-Wilson often speaks in a Cockney rhyming slang.
+Wilson often speaks in Cockney rhyming slang.
 The title refers to the American slang "limey", which refers to Britons.

 Editing

 Soderbergh and film editor Sarah Flack utilize a variety of unorthodox editing techniques in The Limey.
 The film frequently features dialogue and background sound from previous or future scenes juxtaposed with a current scene.
 Dialogue from one conversation, for instance, may find itself dispersed throughout the film, articulated for the first time long after its chronological moment has passed, as a sort of narrative flashback superimposed over later conversation, to complete a character's thought or punctuate a character's emphasis.
 Background sound may be disjointed in the film and shifted to enhance another scene by suggesting continuation, similarity, or dissimilarity.
-For example, Wilson is in a hotel room, and turns on the shower, and then Wilson is in an airplane looking out the window, while the shower can be heard.
+For example, Wilson is in a hotel room, and turns on the shower, and then Wilson is in an aeroplane looking out of the window, while the shower can be heard.